r-dcm/dcmstan/.github/pull_request_template.md

 <!--
-Please keep the below portion in your PR.
+If you are proposing a new model to be included, please keep the below portion in your PR and complete the checklist.
 Your issue will not be reviewed until all boxes are checked (i.e., replace `[ ]` by `[x]`).
-In certain (rare) cases, you may be exempted if you give a brief explanation.
-Thanks!
+If you are not proposing a new model, you may remove the checklist.
 -->

 ---